Exhibits

 School Room

-Reminiscent of the one-room schoolhouses that used to operate through the South Wood County area, our school room features vintage student desks and mementos of primary school education from the past.
+Reminiscent of the one-room schoolhouses that used to operate through the South Wood County area, our schoolroom features vintage student desks and mementos of primary school education from the past.

 Military Display